searls/jasmine-given/README.md

   Then -> expect(subject.length).toBe(1)
 ```

-As you can see above, `Then` will trigger a failure when it returns `false`.
-This can make for significantly easier-to-read expectations when you're asserting something as simple as equality.
+As you might infer from the above, `Then` will trigger a spec failure when the function passed to it returns `false`.
+As shown above, traditional expectations can still be used, but this can make for significantly easier-to-read expectations when you're asserting something as simple as equality.

 ## Example (JavaScript)